BitgesellOfficial/bitgesell/doc/build-netbsd.md

 #### Wallet Dependencies

-It is not necessary to build wallet functionality to run bitcoind or the GUI.
+It is not necessary to build wallet functionality to run BGLd or the GUI.

 ###### Descriptor Wallet Support